CAF referees head from DR Congo set for removal after AFCON 2025 final fallout

 The match was disrupted for 17 minutes before Sadio Mane appealed to his teammates.
 He consulted Mamadou Niang, Claude Le Roy and El Hadji Diouf.

-CAF immediately launched an investigation into the incidents after which the African football governing body delivered sanctions on Morocco and Senegal.
+CAF launched an investigation into the incidents, after which the African football governing body delivered sanctions on Morocco and Senegal.

 DR Congo officials set to be dismissed